MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ## Creating a [!INCLUDE[navnow](includes/navnow_md.md)] companion table

-You create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] like any other table, except there are several properities that you set to couple the companion table with the external table.
+You create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] like any other table, except there are several properties that you set to couple the companion table with the external table.
 Structurally, the companion table reflects that of the external table, although you do not have to include all columns of the external table.
 For each column in the external table that you want accessible from [!INCLUDE[navnow](includes/navnow_md.md)], you add a field with a compatible data type to the companion table.

 On the table-level, you must set the following properties: